dearhive/MashShare/readme.txt

 <h4>When i click on the share buttons, nothing happens and no popup window</h4>
 Mostly that is because you are using any third party and outdated theme which is not coded very well by the author and is not using the Wordpress API for embeding external plugin script.
-For Mashsharer make sure your website source contains the script /mashsharer/assets/mashsharer.js
+For MashSharer make sure your website source contains the script /mashsharer/assets/mashsharer.js

 So if you have no chance to update or change your theme do some hardcoding and put the following line into the head template of your theme file:
 `<script type='text/javascript' src='http://yourwebsite.com/wp-content/plugins/mashsharer/assets/mashsharer.js?ver=1.1'></script>`

 <h4>Why is Facebook only sharing the URL and not the title and description of my page?</h4>
 Facebook does not supports custom titles, descriptions and images in its share helper sharer.php but you can use open graph meta tags to show the desired custom formats.
-So if you theme does not suppport open graph meta tags (you see them in the html header as og: tags) use the Mashshare Add-On:
+So if you theme does not suppport open graph meta tags (you see them in the html header as og: tags) use the MashShare Add-On:
 [Open Graph Social Optimization] (https://www.mashshare.net/downloads/mashshare-open-graph/)

 After installation, check with the [Facebook Open graph debugger](https://developers.facebook.com/tools/debug/) how Facebook is seeing your site and click on "fetch new data" to purge the Facebook Open Graph cache when your open graph changes are not accepted immediately.